samypr100/setup-dev-drive/README.md

 ## Runner Compatibility

-This action currently only works on Windows runners.
+This action currently only works on windows runners.
 In particular, this action will only work with `windows-2022` or `windows-latest` runners.

-For Native Dev Drive support, `10.0.22621` build or later of windows is required.
+For native dev drive support, `10.0.22621` build or later of windows is required.
-This action will gracefully still work even if Native Dev Drive is not available.
+This action will gracefully still work even if native dev drive is not available.

 On cases where runners may still not be updated to meet the minimum version, you can still get speed gains by using this action due to `ReFS` and `VHDX` usage.